gradido/gradido_blockchain_connector/API.md

 	- is the Gradido Node running and the last Version?
 	- for more details look into console or log output from Gradido Blockchain Connector
 - `Internal Server Error`: something went wrong with Gradido Blockchain Connector, in this case look at the console output or in the logfile from Gradido Blockchain Connector
+- `invalid character in currentGroupAlias, only ascii allowed`: invalid group alias, expected between 3 and 120 lowercase character, numbers or -
+- `invalid character in newGroupAlias, only ascii allowed`: invalid group alias, expected between 3 and 120 lowercase character, numbers or -
 - `cannot register address because it already exist`: this address was already registered or has received transactions on the target blockchain
 - `error by calling iota`: by calling iota an error occured, more infos can be found in details field from result